Printable Low Fiber Foods List

-When acute diverticulitis flares up, doctors may prescribe a low-cholesterol diet.
+When acute diverticulitis flares up, doctors may prescribe a low-fiber diet to ease symptoms.

 A low fiber diet is also helpful in minimizing stool accumulation in the intestines.

-The purpose of a low-residue diet is to reduce stool volume by limiting fiber and other components.
+The goal of a low-residue diet is to minimize bowel movements and ease digestion by limiting fiber and certain foods.